 Distributed Communication#

-MLX utilizes MPI to provide distributed communication operations that allow the computational cost of training or inference to be shared across many physical machines.
-You can see a list of the supported operations in the API docs.
+MLX supports distributed communication operations that allow the computational cost of training or inference to be shared across many physical machines.
+At the moment we support two different communication backends:

 Note

-A lot of operations may not be supported or not as fast as they should be.
+Some operations may not be supported or not as fast as they should be.
 We are adding more and tuning the ones we have as we are figuring out the best way to do distributed computing on Macs using MLX.

 Getting Started#